darryllawson/SublimeTWiki/Documents/Developer Guide.md

 - All scope names end with `.twiki`, as per convention.

 - The top-level scope name is `text.html.twiki`, not `text.twiki`, so that the HTML package capabilities, such as snippets and commands, apply to TWiki files.

+## Spell checking

+Ideally, spell checking would be disabled for raw text, however, selective control over spell checking is currently not possible in Sublime text.

 ## AAAPackageDev